pedrojrv/ML_Nuclear_Data/EXFOR/README.md

 This directory contains various notebooks:

-- `0_Extracting_EXFOR_data_TEMPLATE.ipynb`: contains the source code of one of the main NucML parsing utilities in jupyter notebook form.
-This is my experimental playground.
+- `0_Extracting_EXFOR_data_TEMPLATE.ipynb` and `1_Extracting_EXFOR_data_ALL.ipynb`: contains the source code of one of the main NucML parsing utilities in jupyter notebook form.
+This is an experimental playground.
+It is not meant to be used by anyone but myself.
-- `1_Extracting_EXFOR_data_ALL.ipynb`: contains a tutorial on how all EXFOR CSV files are created using NucML parsing utilities for each projectile.
-It is a great place to look for in case a new EXFOR dataset needs to be processed from new C4 files manually.
+- `2_Loading_EXFOR_Datasets.ipynb`:
-- `2_EDA_Feature_Visualization.ipynb`: explores the EXFOR neutron-induce reactions dataset.
+- `3_EDA_Cross Sections.ipynb`: explores the EXFOR neutron-induce reactions dataset.
-- `3_EDA_Cross_Sections.ipynb`: contains tutorial code on how to use NucML utilities to plot and visualize cross sections.
+- `3_EDA_EXFOR.ipynb`: contains tutorial code on how to use NucML utilities to plot and visualize cross sections.
-- `4_EDA_Feature_Engineering.ipynb`: explores statistically the EXFOR features.
+- `4_Erroneous_Cross_Sections.ipynb`: explores statistically the EXFOR features.
-- `5_Loading_ML_Dataset.ipynb`: shows how to load ML ready datasets.